 Anti-biotics are bug killers for bacteria using the human body as a host.
-Of those very few that survived in the middle, they are riddled with the most severe genetic mutations.
-Like a person exposed to nuclear radiation and cigarette smoking for 50 years.
+Of the few that survived in the middle, they are riddled with the most severe genetic mutations, like a person exposed to nuclear radiation and cigarette smoking for 50 years.
 They have degraded DNA genetics, are degraded mutants, and are alive.
 Which is a “benefit.”

-Now the fault in this assumption is that these mutations are “good” because they allowed the bug’s survival.
-Which is true- they are alive, but they are massively degraded!
+Now the fault in this assumption is that these mutations are “good” because they allowed the bugs to survive.
+This is true- they are alive, but they are massively degraded!
 It was only by really pure blind good luck that they survived.
-I know this sounds like the claims that evolution has mutations and survival, but it is common descent but counterintuitive good fortune.
+I know this sounds like the claim that evolution has mutations and survival, but it is common descent but counterintuitive good fortune.

 These bacteria are survivors based on becoming antibiotic-resistant (or mutated bugs in our analogy).
 True.
 But these life forms are vastly weakened and are more threatened to go extinct, not by antibiotics or bug killers but because they are degraded genetically.

 Many antibiotic bacteria are dysfunctional, deformed, and deleteriously degraded.
 Yet, they are still alive, which is a benefit– right?
-Yes, like Sickel Cell provided a benefit of survival at the vast expense of disability.
+Yes, like Sickel Cell provided a survival benefit at the vast expense of disability.
 This is the case with antibiotic-resistant bacteria.

 Causes for antibiotic resistance can be easily understood by beginning with what causes the resistance.
 As we have covered bacteria are pathogen invaders.
 Antibiotics are developed to assist our immune system in ultimately eliminating these invaders.
 The antibiotic action provides an “environmental pressure” that allows the immune response to gain the upper hand.
 In the end, only those “lucky” few that “gained” a genetic mutation, thereby rendered invisible to the t-cells remain.
 This inadvertently permits survival and replication of only the mutated.-2 These mutated bacteria pass this mutated sequence to their offspring, which emerge as an antibiotic-resistant generation.-2 The marvel here is not the copy error mutation but the immune system and its incredible ability to kill invaders by specific genetic code.-3 Antibiotic resistance is a great example of how mutant invaders escape certain death, but are not strong evidence for universal common descent evolution.

 We must understand how immunity works at a basic level in the human body to determine what role viruses might play in evolution (if any).
-Once bacterial “bugs” invade the body and start replicating our immunity, “t-cells” kick into action.
-There are many types of t-cells that coordinate immune response.
-For simplicity, think of the t-cell response like a mafia hitman.
-The killer t-cell gets specific orders on which invaders are to be assassinated.
+Once bacterial “bugs” invade the body and replicate, causing our immunity, “t-cells,” to kick into action.
+Many types of T-cells coordinate the immune response.
+For simplicity, think of the T-cell response like a mafia hitman.
+The killer T-cell gets specific orders on which invaders are to be assassinated.
 Like a hitman might receive a target photograph, t-cells are provided with specific genetic sequences to identify the precise target.
 The t-cells begin to make their hits, destroying the targets rapidly.

 Here is how antibiotic resistance manifests.
 Because the t-cells target invaders by genetic sequences, those “oddball” mutated individuals survive elimination.
-These are a vast minority population at this point and would likely have died out if not for the antibiotic treatments.
-However, as they replicate, assuming they are not degraded to the point of cell death, the same immune response will also ensue for the new versions.
+These are a vast minority population and would likely have died out if not for the antibiotic treatments.
+However, as they replicate, assuming they are not degraded to cell death, the same immune response will also ensue for the new versions.
 Yes, the same antibiotic will not be effective, but this resulting “resistance” was serendipitous.

 “Before bacteria can multiply and cause symptoms, the immune system can typically kill them.
 White blood cells (WBCs) attack harmful bacteria and, even if symptoms do occur, the immune system can usually cope and fight off the infection.”https://www.medicalnewstoday.com/articles/10278#what-are-antibiotics

 Antibiotic resistance is, therefore, not strong evidence for defending Universal common descent evolution (UCD).
-This is true despite filling many buzz words associated with evolution like mutation, resistance, and survival of the pathogen.
+This is true despite filling many buzzwords associated with evolution, like mutation, resistance, and pathogen survival.

 A better inference in light of all the evidence, especially that of the amazing immune system, is intelligent design.
 It is the immune system that is amazing, not pathogens!
 T-cells off invaders rapidly by the billions.
 Only by happenstance and good fortune do those genetically mutated “survivors” remain, but (nearly all) will ultimately be terminated by the healthy immune response.
 Overuse and misuse of antibiotics weaken immunity, rendering these invaders more dangerous.